-Many of us in OCC already know about the Dorcas Dress Project, and we're delighted to host this guest post from Lyn Waddington and Maria Skoyles that tells us more about this brilliant initiative!
+Many of us in OCC already know about the Dorcas Dress Project, and we're delighted to host this guest post from Lyn Waddington (Chair of Trustees) and Maria Skoyles (CEO) that tells us more about this brilliant initiative!

 I find it fascinating how God has used fashion to provide man with dignity and demonstrate honour to God (Ex28v2).
 Fashion gets an early mention in the Bible, Adam and Eve's first response after eating the fruit of knowledge is to sew fig leaves together because they realise they are naked (Gen 3v7): it is their first line of defence in hiding from God.
 Interestingly at Jesus' crucifixion, the soldiers strip Him of His clothes, He is left unhidden, naked to die on the cross (John 19v23).
 I wonder if we are aware that clothes have so much primal power over us.